 Keep in mind that the area’s largest (and generally cheapest to fly in and out of) airport is in Cancun, though Cozumel does have its own airport as well.

-Here are a couple well-reviewed Yucatan peninsula hotels that feature excellent reviews and location scores, free wifi, and midrange prices:
+Here are a couple of well-reviewed Yucatan peninsula hotels that feature excellent reviews and location scores, free wifi, and midrange prices.

-Playa del Carmen: Suites Corazon (9.0 rating on Booking.com) — Only a 1-minute walk from Playa del Carmen’s 5th Avenue and featuring a rooftop pool, you can’t ask for a better location at a better price in Playa del Carmen!
+Suites Corazon — Only a 1-minute walk from Playa del Carmen’s 5th Avenue and featuring a rooftop pool, you can’t ask for a better location at a better price in Playa del Carmen!

-Tulum: Azura Boutique Hotel (9.4 rating on Booking.com) — Set in the heart of downtown Tulum, this location is within easy walking distance to shops & restaurants, and a quick 15-minute bike ride to the nearest beach!
+Azura Boutique Hotel — Set in the heart of downtown Tulum, this location is within easy walking distance to shops & restaurants, and a quick 15-minute bike ride to the nearest beach!

 You could spend a lifetime uncovering gems in Mexico.

-If you’d prefer to head further north, Puerta Vallarta is a Pacific beach town popular with expats and travelers alike, and you can travel inland to the beloved San Miguel de Allende.
+If you’d prefer to head further north, Puerta Vallarta is a Pacific beach town popular with expats and travelers alike.

 Though you have to be cautious with your safety and we wouldn’t recommend it to first-time visitors to Mexico unless they are very experienced in Latin America, the stunning Copper Canyon (larger than the Grand Canyon by some measures!) is also in the north.

-Near Mexico City, consider hitting up popular Puebla and colorful Guanajuato, known for its very Instagrammable brightly colored houses.
+Near Mexico City, consider hitting up popular Puebla, beloved San Miguel de Allende, and colorful Guanajuato, known for its very Instagrammable brightly colored houses.

 In the Yucatan peninsula, your options are limitless, but consider stays in Merida and Valladolid–both offer great access to attractions like ruins and cenotes with fewer of the crowds that the Yucatan often brings, as they don’t have immediate beach access.